-Along with our careers co-ordinator, who organises and delivers the careers events, Silverdale also has a fully qualified, independent careers advisor from Sheffield Futures.
+Helen Elmore is a fully qualified and independent Careers Adviser, who organises and delivers the careers events,.
 Mrs Elmore has a one-to-one interview with each Y11 student to discuss their post-16 options and offer impartial and advice.
 Silverdale’s careers program is committed to offering support which is student centred and the impartiality of our advice is a key part of this.
 Mrs Elmore also runs drop in sessions for any student with questions about university and careers.

 Click on the documents on this page to get some tips on topics such as preparing for interviews or writing a personal statement.

 Interested in offering your time to our young people but don’t know where to start?
 Check out or menu of business participation for a way to get involved.

 Each year in the last two weeks of the school year (typically mid-July), all Year 10 students complete two weeks of work experience to develop insight into the day- to-day role of an employee in an organisation, building on skills learned in the classroom and seeing the application of those skills in real life situations.